-There is one point that I have hammered home on blogs and podcast interviews concerning Afghanistan and that is the next round of funding is a game changer.
-I thought we would be seeing some serious budget slashing in 2020 but it has already started.
-Over the weekend the State Department cut 100 million dollars designated for Afghanistan energy infrastructure projects .
-They are also withholding another 60 million in payments to the Afghanistan’s National Procurement Authority.
+There is one point that I have hammered home on blogs and podcast interviews concerning Afghanistan: the next round of funding is a game changer.
+I thought we would see some serious budget slashing in 2020, but it has already started.
+Over the weekend, the State Department cut 100 million dollars designated for Afghanistan energy infrastructure projects.
+They also withheld another 60 million in payments to Afghanistan’s National Procurement Authority.

-The aid is being withheld because of the endemic corruption found in Afghanistan (and every other country in the region).
-The sums involved look massive but they aren’t, keeping Afghanistan’s military and government solvent has a price tag of billions annually.
-Cutting of programed funds is long overdue, but I am guessing this is a test run to see what happens when the real funding crisis strikes next year.
+Aid is being withheld because of the endemic corruption found in Afghanistan (and every other country in the region).
+The sums involved look massive, but they aren’t.
+Keeping Afghanistan’s military and government solvent costs billions annually.
+Cutting programmed funds is long overdue, but I am guessing this is a test run to see what happens when the real funding crisis strikes next year.

-Just yesterday 3 American soldiers were wounded in a insider attack on their convoy by a member of Afghan Civil Order Police.
-This attack, were I to guess, has something to do with the loss of General Abdul Raziq last year.
-The Afghans know that the only reason Raziq was in that vulnerable situation was because General Miller invited him to the Kandahar Governors compound.
+Just yesterday, 3 American soldiers were wounded in an insider attack on their convoy by a member of the Afghan Civil Order Police.
+This attack might have something to do with the loss of General Abdul Raziq last year.
+The Afghans know that Raziq was in that vulnerable situation only because General Miller invited him to the Kandahar Governor’s compound.

 The Afghan people are not stupid.
-When the news of 160 million dollar cut broke my Afghan friends in Kabul took to facebook to lament an act they knew was a long time coming.
+When the news of the 160 million dollar cut broke, my Afghan friends in Kabul took to Facebook to lament an act they knew was coming.
 Here are some of their comments from my Facebook page:

 Can’t really blame the US for doing this..